 3) How do I get an RN?

 Apply online.
 Commission staff will review the application and you will be notified by email.
 As soon as the application has been approved, you can find your RN number in our RN Search screen.
 Mailed and faxed applications are no longer accepted until further notice.

 4) How long does it take to get an RN?

-It is faster if you apply online.
-We usually process online applications within 3 business days.
+We usually process online applications within 3 business days or sooner.
 We will send a response to the email address you provide.
 If you apply by mail or fax but do not provide an email address, a regular postal letter will be mailed to you instead.
 If you apply by fax or regular mail, it can take 7-10 business days after we receive a properly completed application.
 We cannot offer one-day service or preferential treatment to any business, regardless of the situation.

 5) Can you telephone or fax my RN?

 No. When your RN first issues, we will email it to the email address you provide.
-For mailed and faxed applications, you will receive your number by regular mail unless you provided an email address in your application.
 However, you can find your number on our website's RN Search screen as soon as the application has been processed and approved.
 You can search for your RN by entering a key word of your company name.

 6) How much does an RN cost?

 There is no charge.

 7) My company is not in the United States.
 What can I use instead of an RN?